poxyran/poxyblog/src/pages/21-08-2020-using-idapython-to-fix-coronalock-iat.md

 ![](../images/21-08-2020-using-idapython-to-fix-coronalock-iat/orig_strings.PNG)

-The only thing you have to do at this point is to use Ollydump, or the dumper of your choice, to dump the memory to a file.
+The only thing you have to do at this point is to use *Ollydump*, or the dumper of your choice, to dump the memory to a file.

 # The IAT loader <a name="iatloader"></a>

-If you didn't close Ollydbg when you had the sample stopped at the OEP, you'll note that there's an IAT:
+If you didn't close *Ollydbg* when you had the sample stopped at the *OEP*, you'll note that there's an *IAT*:

 ![](../images/21-08-2020-using-idapython-to-fix-coronalock-iat/original_iat.PNG)

-However, this IAT is the old one.
-For some reason, Ollydbg didn't refresh it, is still getting the old data from the PE header.
-If you load the dumped file into Ollydbg and check the .import sections, you'll see nothing in it's new IAT created by Ollydump during the dumping process:
+However, this *IAT* is the old one.
+For some reason, *Ollydbg* didn't refresh it, is still getting the old data from the *PE* header.
+If you load the dumped file into *Ollydbg* and check the ``.import`` section, you'll see nothing in it's new *IAT* created by *Ollydump* during the dumping process:

 ![](../images/21-08-2020-using-idapython-to-fix-coronalock-iat/dumped_no_iat.PNG)

 ![](../images/21-08-2020-using-idapython-to-fix-coronalock-iat/dumped_no_iat_dump.PNG)

-This is because, the decrypted code corrupted the .import section on the original file before reaching the OEP.
-In the following picture, you can see that the IAT data was replaced by code:
+This is because, the decrypted code corrupted the ``.import`` section on the original file before reaching the *OEP*.
+In the following picture, you can see that the *IAT* data was replaced by code:

 ![](../images/21-08-2020-using-idapython-to-fix-coronalock-iat/corrupted_iat.PNG)
 ![](../images/21-08-2020-using-idapython-to-fix-coronalock-iat/corrupted_iat_code.PNG)

-If you look at the same section in the original file, you'll see the right IAT:
+If you look at the same section in the original file, you'll see the right *IAT*:

 ![](../images/21-08-2020-using-idapython-to-fix-coronalock-iat/the_original_iat.PNG)

-It's clear that the ransomware stopped at the OEP will need an new IAT in order to be able to call functions from the Windows API.
-This is achieved by building a new IAT in runtime.
+It's clear that the ransomware stopped at the *OEP* will need an new *IAT* in order to be able to call functions from the Windows *API*.
+This is achieved by building a new *IAT* at runtime.

-If you look at the string xrefs in IDA, you can see that there are a lot of API names there, some of them are from the Microsoft CryptoAPI, which is very common in ransomware:
+If you look at the string xrefs in *IDA*, you can see that there are a lot of *API* names there, some of them are from the *Microsoft CryptoAPI*, which is very common too see in ransomware:

 ![](../images/21-08-2020-using-idapython-to-fix-coronalock-iat/iat_str_xrefs.PNG)

-These strings are not directly referenced in the code, so pressing "x" over it is not going to work.
-However, by examining the code a little bit it can be seen that there are some constructions like this:
+These strings are not directly referenced in the code, so pressing ``x`` over it is not going to work.
+However, by examining the code a little bit it can be seen that there are some constructions like this one:

 ```
 .data:004283B3                 push    eax